 - Other problems and expenses concerning the unit

 - The type of Freon used (R22 vs R410)

 Feel free to check out our article titled “Should I Replace My Air Conditioner?” for more information concerning this decision.
 It goes into far more detail!

 With all that said, if it is a small leak and you only have to add Freon every few years or more, it’s probably not that big of a deal.
 But if it’s a common occurrence, it would definitely be a good idea to consider the available options of repair or replacement.

 Hope This Helps!

 We hope this information has helped you understand more of how Freon works, and how having an ac unit that is continuously low on Freon is not normal.
 If you would like more information or if you’d like us to come out and troubleshoot a problem you are having, feel free to give us a call at (731) 300-1030.
-You can also fill out the Service Call form to the right (or below on mobile) and we will get back to you ASAP!
 We service Jackson, TN and the surrounding areas.

-At Cagle Service, your satisfaction is our goal.
+At Cagle Service Heating and Air, your satisfaction is our goal.
 We look forward to serving you!